boot - start the system kernel or a standalone program

 If the standalone is identified as a dynamically-linked executable, boot will load the interpreter (linker/loader) as indicated by the executable format and then transfer control to the interpreter.
 If the standalone is statically-linked, it will jump directly to the standalone.

 Once the kernel is loaded, it starts the UNIX system, mounts the necessary file systems (see vfstab(5)), and runs /usr/sbin/init to bring the system to the “initdefault” state specified in /etc/inittab.
 See inittab(5).

 Verified boot in Oracle Solaris secures a system's boot process.
 The feature protects the system from threats such as the following:

 Insertion or substitution of malicious programs that masquerade as legitimate kernel modules, such as Trojan viruses, spyware, and rootkits

 Malicious programs can pass information to third parties as well as alter the behavior of Oracle Solaris.
 Although third-party modules are typically non-malicious, they might violate policies that control site changes.
 Therefore, the system also needs protection from unauthorized installation of these modules.

-Starting in this release, a firmware upgrade for some SPARC platforms may be required to use verified boot.
+A firmware upgrade for some SPARC platforms may be required to use verified boot.
 For more information, see the section Firmware Upgrade Needed for Verified Boot in Securing Systems and Attached Devices in Oracle Solaris 11.4.

 In Oracle Solaris, verified boot is configurable not only on systems but also on Kernel Zones and LDOMS.